nicolehao34/nicolehao34.github.io/index.md

 ------

 # Volunteering & Community Service
 One of life's most crucial aspects is giving back to the communities that helped you.
-It hurts me to see younger people going through the same struggles I once had to go through, so I try to help people pursue education opportunities and create a sense of belonging in my free time.
+It hurts me to see younger people going through the same struggles I once had to go through, so I try to help people pursue education opportunities and find a sense of belonging through community service.

 - **Volunteer, Dharma Drum Retreat Center**, May - Jul 2025
 - **Resident Advisor, Holland International Living Center**, Aug 2022 - Dec 2024